chrisnguyenhi/chrisnguyenhi.github.io/essays/cool-coding.md

 ---
 Since I was a freshmen in Computer Science, I've always wondered how people coded "professionally."
 To elaborate on this question, I was curious as to how the coding conventions I did in school differs from the coding style from professional software engineers and professional software developers. <br><br>
 I knew that it was important to comment my code so that others see what my methods return and whatnot.
 I knew that for Java, constants should be in CAPS (like ```public static final int SPEED```), and I knew that all "normal" variables start with lower case (like ```public int conversionFactor```). <br><br>
-It wasn't until I took ICS 314 (Software Engineering) that I found out about "coding standards" or the way "cool people" code (and by cool, I mean the people that work at [Google](https://github.com/google/styleguide) and in other professional environments).
+It wasn't until I took ICS 314 (Software Engineering) that I found out about "coding standards" or the new, "cool" way to code (and by cool, I mean the people that work at [Google](https://github.com/google/styleguide) and in other Fortune 500 companies).
+Being able to appeal to industry standards is definitely something I think is important for any Software Engineer or Software Developer.

 ## What are "coding standards"?
 <img class="ui medium right floated image" src="../images/standards.png">